 He made a nob-twisting motion with his fingers.
-“Turn the music down!”
+“Turn down the music!”

 The girls obliged and stared back.

-Magnum gave them a friendly wave — the type Mickey Mouse does during a parade.
+Magnum gave them a friendly, yet awkward, wave — the type Mickey Mouse does during a parade.

 Bob gulped at the thought of spending money he didn’t have.